 A vitrectomy is normally performed under local anesthesia.
 Some patients may require an overnight hospital stay.
 An examination is performed shortly after the procedure, as well as regular follow-up examinations for about three weeks, to monitor the closure of the hole and watch for complications and reinforce the need to remain face down.
 Eye drops will be prescribed to alleviate irritation and reduce the chance of infection.

 A vitrectomy will often cause cataracts in the patient within six months to two years.
 This will require lens replacement surgery.

 A small percentage of vitrectomy patients will suffer retinal tears or detachments, which can be corrected with further surgery.

 Macular holes and macular degeneration are not related.
 A macular hole is caused by the vitreous pulling on the front of the retina, while macular degeneration is caused by changes to tissue behind the retina.

 There is no evidence to date to suggest that the likelihood of developing macular holes is related to genetic inheritance.

 Does a Macular Hole in One Eye Predict a Hole in the Other?

 While there is no certainty that both eyes will suffer the same problems, Dr. Parks will examine the untreated eye to evaluate the vitreous gel and the extent of its traction on the retina.
 If complete separation has occurred, there is little chance of a macular hole.
-If, however, there is significant traction, the second eye should be carefully monitored.
+If, however, there is significant traction, the other eye should be carefully monitored.